Rings of Siegel-Jacobi forms of bounded relative index are not finitely generated: Basic definitions

 \subsection{Psh functions, psh metrics, Lelong numbers}

 We briefly recall the notion of plurisubharmonic (psh) functions and metrics.
 A more thorough discussion with examples can be found in \cite{BBHJ}.

 The following definition is taken from \cite[Chapter 3]{ochia}.

-Let $X$ be a complex manifold. \begin{df} Let $U$ be an open coordinate subset of $X$, identified with an open subset of $\C^{n}$.
-A function $\varphi\colon U\to \R\cup \{-\infty\}$ is called \emph{plurisubharmonic (psh)} if the following two conditions are satisfied: \begin{enumerate} \item the function $\varphi$ is upper-semicontinuous and not identically equal to $-\infty$ on any connected component of $U$; \item for every $z\in U$ and every $a\in \C^{n}$ the function
+Assume for the moment that $X$ is any complex manifold. \begin{df} Let $U$ be an open coordinate subset of $X$, identified with an open subset of $\C^{d}$.
+A function $\varphi\colon U\to \R\cup \{-\infty\}$ is called \emph{plurisubharmonic (psh)} if the following two conditions are satisfied: \begin{enumerate} \item the function $\varphi$ is upper-semicontinuous and not identically equal to $-\infty$ on any connected component of $U$; \item for every $z\in U$ and every $a\in \C^{d}$ the function

 is either identically $- \infty$, or subharmonic in each connected component of the open set $\{\zeta \in \C\mid z+a\zeta\in U\}$. \end{enumerate} Now let $U \subset X$ be an arbitrary open subset.
 A function $\varphi \colon U\to \R\cup \{-\infty\}$ is called $psh$ if $U$ can be covered by open coordinate subsets $U_{i}$ so that each restriction $\varphi|_{U_{i}}$ is psh. \end{df}